|

 initial h sounds (à la Eliza Doolittle), so cultured English speakers began

 pronouncing initial h sounds so as not to be confused with the rowdy masses.
+To further confuse matters, Americans also say herbal with a

 silent h, but choose to pronounce the h in related words such as herbaceous,